-NAV (Rs.) = Market or Fair Value of Scheme's investments + Current Assets - Current Liabilities and Provisions ------------- ---

-No. of Units outstanding under the Scheme
+NAV (Rs.) = Market or Fair Value of Scheme's investments + Current Assets - Current Liabilities and Provisions No. of Units outstanding under the Scheme

-The NAV shall be calculated up to two decimal places.
-However the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
-Separate NAV will be calculated and disclosed for each Plan/Option.
-The AMC will calculate and disclose the NAV of the Scheme on all the Business Days.

-The valuation of the Scheme's assets and computation of the Scheme's NAV shall be subject to audit on an annual basis and such regulations as may be prescribed by SEBI from time to time.
+- The NAV is rounded off upto 4 decimal places. - Separate NAV will be calculated and disclosed for each Plan/Option. - The AMC will calculate and disclose the NAV of the Scheme on all the Business Days. - The valuation of the Scheme's assets and computation of the Scheme's NAV shall be subject to audit on an annual basis and such regulations as may be prescribed by SEBI from time to time.